The Southern Regional Medical Center (SRMC) Dietetic Internship is a (10-month)

 Emphasis (4-6 weeks)

-Interns have an option of completing a six-week emphasis in areas of
+Interns have the option of completing a six-week emphasis in areas of

 their choice.
 Interns have the opportunity to work with dietitians in

-various
+various fields of dietetics.

-areas of nutrition.
 Some have chosen to work in specialty areas

 such as writing for nutrition web sites, nutrition support, geriatrics,

 eating disorders, diabetes, long term care, dialysis, alternative medicine,

 cardiac rehab, private practice, pediatrics, and many others.
-The options are
+The options

 Skills Development (2 weeks)